 If you find yourself in this situation, you may wonder if you are eligible for an insurance claim or lawsuit.
-Contrary to popular belief, you still have the right to file a claim if you are hit by a car while jaywalking.
+Contrary to popular belief, you still have the right to file a claim if you get hit while jaywalking by a car.
 However, the court or insurance company could reduce the value of your settlement if it finds you to be partially at fault.

 Portland is a fault-based state when it comes to motor vehicle accidents.
 If a driver’s actions lead to a collision, he or she is financially responsible for any damages that occur as a result.
 Injured pedestrians can file an insurance claim or lawsuit against the driver to recover compensation for their medical expenses, lost wages, property damage, and other losses.

 Many people often assume that the jaywalker caused the accident by entering the road when the driver wasn’t expecting it.
 However, this is not always the case.

 Perhaps the driver was speeding in a school zone and would have had enough time to stop if he or she had followed the speed limit.
 Maybe the driver was texting while driving, under the influence of alcohol or drugs, or committing another illegal act.
 If you can show that the driver’s actions caused your accident, you could pursue a claim for financial compensation.

 Although you may establish the driver’s liability, you could share some of the fault for the accident.
 In these situations, the court may reduce your settlement by the amount of liability that you allegedly share.